What is a Product Strategy?

 Data-driven product roadmaps embrace this quantifiable attitude by basing every decision on how it will influence particular measures of success.
 This tactic is great for building consensus since it’s hard to argue with data.
 But the “art” of a data-driven product roadmap is figuring out which metrics matter with regards to the product strategy.

 Vanity metrics can obscure the numbers that matter, as can metrics that were once critical but are now less relevant and meaningful.
-And if the obsession with specific measures goes too far, decision-making can ignore the customer experience itself, not to mention the sanity and happiness of product managers.
+And if the obsession with specific measures goes too far, decision-making can ignore the customer experience itself, not to mention product managers’ sanity and happiness.

 Instead of saying the goal is improving a specific KPI, these product roadmaps value what will be possible after each initiative is complete.
 It gets out of the feature-specific mindset, leaving the implementation details intentionally fuzzy as the focus shifts toward the result.
 It could be anything from saving customers time when completing a task to unlocking an entirely new market for the product by adding additional functionality.